unc-csxl/orientation/frontend/typescript_tutorial.md

 #### Enums

 Enums (enumerators) are an extremely useful language feature in many programming languages!
 Enums allow you to define custom, related values or states.
 Think of enums as implementing a multiple-choice question, where there are many options!
-Let's a look at an example:
+Let's look at an example:

 <table>
 <tr><th width="520">Java</th><th width="520">TypeScript</th></tr>